sbox-projectwarfare/sbox-notifications/README.md

 ![Custom notification example](readme_img/custom_notification.png)

 * Open `styles/NotificationsStyle.scss` file and set style for your custom notification type.
-For example, since we write "yellow" in class, we should.
+For example, since we wrote "yellow" in class, we should add `&.yellow` class style realization.
 If you have any problems, check styles code above.

 ![Style example](readme_img/style_example.png)
 * Now you can call `NotificationStack.Push` method with your new type.